Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "Then, no problem!"
 Vemik predicted, confidently.
 He’d still be pent-up and *fiery* when he got home, but that was okay.
 His tribe could handle him!

 And maybe it wouldn’t be a problem anyway.
-Maybe there’d be someone in New York…
+Maybe there’d be someone in New York...

 He put the thought aside.
 Before then, there was travel.
 Jooyun and Heff left him at the jump terminal.
 It was less quiet today - they were making a bigger jump, to a bigger destination.
 There were chairs on the platform for people to sit in, safely inside the lines.
 Vemik was too big for them, so he sat on his tail nearby, made small talk with a man in a black hoody who said he was going home to see his family for the first time in a year...